huggingface/diffusers/examples/research_projects/multi_subject_dreambooth/README.md

 This example shows training for 2 subjects, but please note that the model can be trained on any number of new concepts.
 This can be done by continuing to add in the corresponding directories and prompts to the corresponding comma separated string.

-Note also that in this script, `sks` and `t@y` where used as tokens to learn the concept ([this thread](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion/issues/71) inspired the use of `t@y` as our second identifier).
-However, there may be better rare tokens to experiment with, and results still seem to be good when more intuitive words are used.
+Note also that in this script, `sks` and `t@y` were used as tokens to learn the new subjects ([this thread](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion/issues/71) inspired the use of `t@y` as our second identifier).
+However, there may be better rare tokens to experiment with, and results also seemed to be good when more intuitive words are used.

 ### Inference